ganrad/ose-fis-auto-dealer/README.md

 ### B] Create a *Secret* and update *Service Account* in OpenShift
 A *secret* is used to hold sensitive information such as OAuth tokens, passwords and SSH keys in OpenShift.
 Putting confidential and sensitive information such as database user names and passwords in a **secret** is much more safer and secure than storing them as plain text values directly in a application configuration file or in a Pod definition.
 Using *secret* objects in OpenShift allows for more control over how confidential info. is stored and accessed and reduces the risk of accidental exposure.

-We will be encrypting and storing the MongoDB user name, password and database name in a *secret* using the steps outlined below.
+We will be encrypting and storing the MongoDB user name and password in a *secret* using the steps outlined below.

 1. Use the *curl* command to download & save the *secrets.yaml* file from the *configuration* directory.
-If you specified the same values for MongoDB user name, password and database name as depicted in the picture in Step A:3 above, then you can skip Step 2 below.
+If you specified the same values for MongoDB user name & password as depicted in the picture in Step A:3 above, then you can skip Step 2 below.

 2. Generate the Base64 encoded value for the MongoDB *user name* using the command below.